Cite Me, Like Me, Follow Me

 Lately, we’ve been thinking and talking a lot about what kind of publication The Scholarly Letter is, and what we want it to become.

 If you’ve been with us for a while, you’ve probably noticed that we maintain a fairly critical stance on the ‘accelerationist’ logics (you know, the desire for ‘faster’, ‘more’) of broader society and, more specifically, of the knowledge economy.
 Our work is grounded in a desire to rethink how we relate to knowledge, and how we participate in the activities of making knowledge.
-We try to resist market logics in everything we do.
-That’s also why we’ve chosen not to sell this space to advertisers, and why we’ll never put our Letters behind a paywall.

 This kind of work takes time.
 Each Letter is a slow craft: one that requires us to read widely, think carefully, and write with intention.
 To give ourselves the space to do that well, we’ve decided to reduce our publishing rhythm: instead of sending 4 Digests and 2 Essays a month, we’ll now be sending 2 Digests and 2 Essays: 4 Letters total each month.
 We’ll still send them out on Thursdays, alternating between Digest and Essay each week.